StefanFrankBio/dNdS_Calculator/README.md

 - Calculate site counts for non-synonymous and synonymous sites in codons.
 - Calculate substitution counts for non-synonymous and synonymous substitutions between codon pairs.
-- Transpose a multiple sequence alignment, creating a JSON file with counts of each codon per site.
-- Generate a consensus sequence from the transposed alignment.
 - Calculate dN/dS ratios per sequence in the alignment compared to the consensus sequence.
 - Calculate dN/dS ratios per site in the alignment.